Aṅgulimāla: Historical

 The giving of goodbye gifts to one's teacher was customary in ancient India.
-There is an example in the "Book of Pauṣya" of the Vedic epic Mahābharatha.
+There is an example in the "Book of Pauṣya" of the Vedic epic Mahābhārata.
 Here the teacher sends his disciple Uttanka away after Uttanka has proven himself worthy of being trustworthy and in the possession of all the Vedic and Dharmashastric teachings.
 Uttanka says to his teacher:

 Indologist Friedrich Wilhelm maintains that similar phrases already occur in the Book of Manu (II,111) and in the Institutes of Vishnu.
 By taking leave of their teacher and promising to do whatever their teacher asks of them, brings, according to the Vedic teachings, enlightenment or a similar attainment.
 It is therefore not unusual that Aṅgulimāla is described to do his teacher's horrible bidding—although being a good and kind person at heart—in the knowledge that in the end he will reap the highest attainment.

 Indologist Richard Gombrich has postulated that the story of Aṅgulimāla may be a historical encounter between the Buddha and a follower of an early Saivite or Shakti form of tantra.
 Gombrich reaches this conclusion on the basis of a number of inconsistencies in the texts that indicate possible corruption, and the fairly weak explanations for Aṅgulimāla's behavior provided by the commentators.
-He notes that there are several other references in the early Pāli canon that seem to indicate the presence of devotees of Śaiva, Kāli, and other divinities associated with sanguinary (violent) tantric practices.
+He notes that there are several other references in the early Pāli canon that seem to indicate the presence of devotees of Śaiva, Kali, and other divinities associated with sanguinary (violent) tantric practices.
 The textual inconsistencies discovered could be explained through this theory.